 We are proactively doing our best to educate all attendees about expectations for COVID precautions.
-We are moving to a digital ticketing system.
-In addition to moving the festival to Stephens Lake Park for outdoor concerts and screenings, we are planning for physically distancing seating in all venues, will require mask-wearing, and will have handwashing stations around the park.
+We have moved to a digital ticketing system.
+In addition to moving the festival to Stephens Lake Park for outdoor concerts and screenings, we have physically distancing seating in all venues, require mask-wearing, and will have hand-washing stations around the park.
 During the Fest, we will screen our staff and volunteers daily for symptoms.

 For an illustration of how much space to keep between each other, think:

 - The length of a Ragtag Cinema couch

 - Barb the Buffaloe